saraalat/git-group-assigment/Group 2/README.md

 4. Peter's biggest foe, is Captain Hook, who coincidentally has a hook for a hand!

 5. Peter Pan was played by Robin Williams, who voiced him in Stephen Spielberg's 1991 movie "Hook"

+6. Peter Pan has become a cultural icon symbolizing youthful innocence and escapism.